hayesmaker/grunt-smoothie/README.md

 # grunt-smoothie

 ## Contributing
+- Task changes
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
+> In lieu of a formal styleguide, take care to maintain the existing coding style.
+> Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).
+- Adding Templates
+> See making templates at https://github.com/hayesmaker/grunt-smoothie/tree/master/tasks/flavours/

 ## Release History
 v1.3.0